BassT23/Proxmox/ssh.md

 an external update, an administrator must have a current verified backup or explicitly accept the risk of proceeding.

-## Migrating legacy SSH targets
+## Historical internal VM SSH profiles

-Older installations may contain one file per target under:
+Older installations may contain one SSH profile per internal Proxmox VM under:

 ```text
 /etc/ultimate-updater/VMs/<ID>
 ```

-During install or self-update, the updater detects these files and safely adds compatible entries to `targets.conf`.
-It recognizes `IP`, `USER`, and `SSH_VM_PORT`.
-The historical `SSH_START_DELAY_TIME` value has no equivalent in the external inventory and is reported as deprecated.
-Unknown fields are reported and ignored.
+These files are not External targets and are never added to `targets.conf`.

-Migration never sources or evaluates a legacy file.
-It validates all values, backs up `targets.conf` before a change, writes the new inventory atomically, and keeps every legacy file.
-Existing target entries and working SSH identities are preserved.
-Matching host/user/port entries are not duplicated;
+The internal VM check/update path reads `IP`, `USER`, and `SSH_VM_PORT` from the matching file for SSH fallback; `SSH_START_DELAY_TIME` remains an internal retry delay.
+The files and working SSH identities are preserved.

-conflicts, malformed files, and missing access are reported for manual review.
+Early 5.1 Beta builds could incorrectly create `[legacy-<VMID>]` External sections.
+A later self-update removes only sections with migration evidence whose host/user/port exactly match the corresponding VM profile.
+The cleanup backs up and atomically validates `targets.conf`; real External targets are preserved.
+No legacy file is sourced or evaluated.

-No SSH key is generated during a normal install or migration.
-Use `external setup` when a new dedicated identity is actually needed.
-A successful migration leaves the target usable through the new inventory; if the helper is missing, checks can still run but updates stop with `EXTERNAL_HELPER_MISSING` and a setup hint.
+Internal VM SSH fallback remains usable through the existing VM path; External helper setup is unrelated and applies only to actual External systems.